Lemon pepper seasoning is ideal for fish, chicken or chicken wings. Add a sprinkle or two to liven up dinnertime!

 How long will lemon pepper seasoning last?

 Spices begin to lose their potency after about six months, so try to use it in that time.
 It will keep for up to two years, but the flavor won’t be as strong as time goes on.
+Keep it in the freezer to lengthen its freshness.
+It always gets used within a month or two at my house but I’ve suggested that friends keep their seasoning in the freezer and it’s worked like a charm.

 - 5 large lemons